hyperledger/indy-node/README.md

 This code is independent from but commonly associated with [Sovrin](https://sovrin.org).
 Sovrin is a public utility for identity, built on top of this codebase.
-People who install sovrin packages (e.g., with `sudo apt install sovrin-node`) get prepackaged genesis transactions that integrate a with an Indy validator pool using [Sovrin's governance and trust framework](https://sovrin.org/wp-content/uploads/2017/06/SovrinProvisionalTrustFramework2017-03-22.pdf).
+People who install sovrin packages (e.g., with `sudo apt install sovrin`) get prepackaged genesis transactions that integrate with an Indy validator pool using [Sovrin's governance and trust framework](https://sovrin.org/wp-content/uploads/2017/06/SovrinProvisionalTrustFramework2017-03-22.pdf).
 However, it is possible to use Indy Node with a different network, using whatever conventions a community chooses.